allenh/UofTSWSController/README.md

 UofTSWSController
 =================

-University of Toronto ROSI auto controller
+Authors: Allen Hsiao, Ryan Fan

 This project aims to allow students to automatically check for open spaces for specific courses and automatic course enrolment on ROSI.

-This project is made open source with first idea pitch during UofT Hacks(hackathon.io/uofthacks) on September 29, 2013.
+This project is made open source with first idea pitch during UofT Hacks(hackathon.io/uofthacks) from September 27 to September 29, 2013 and named as Automatic ROSI.

+This project is licensed under the MIT License.